Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Features of the model

 In the present analysis, we investigate the dynamical properties of dark energy by exploring the $\left(\omega, \omega^{\prime}\right)$ plane within the context of $f(R, \Sigma, T)$ gravity, where $\omega$ represents the equation of state (EoS) parameter and $\omega^{\prime} = \frac{d\omega}{d\ln a}$ characterizes its evolution with respect to the scale factor.
 This diagnostic tool is instrumental in distinguishing different classes of dark energy models based on the phase space trajectory of the EoS parameter.
 From the Fig. (\ref{ww}), it is observed that the trajectory resides predominantly in the region where $\omega < -0.5$ and $\omega^{\prime} < 0$, indicating a quintessential behavior with a decreasing EoS parameter over time.
 The current location of the trajectory, as inferred from the graph, lies around $\omega \approx -0.8$ with $\omega^{\prime}$ varying from $-0.4$ to $-0.1$, implying that the EoS is evolving slowly and consistently towards the cosmological constant boundary ($\omega = -1$).
 This behavior classifies the model within the \emph{freezing} category of dark energy models, in which the EoS parameter evolves slowly and asymptotically approaches a constant value, typically $-1$.
 The freezing regime is generally associated with scalar field models such as quintessence with tracker solutions.
 Unlike \emph{thawing} models—where the field has recently started to evolve from $\omega = -1$—freezing models exhibit more controlled and predictable late-time behavior.
 Furthermore, the reconstructed trajectory does not cross the phantom divide line ($\omega = -1$), thereby avoiding the theoretical complications related to phantom energy, such as the violation of the weak energy condition and future singularities.

 Comparison with observational datasets, such as those from Planck and WMAP, supports this result.
 The EoS parameter derived from observations lies in the range $\omega_0 = -1.028 \pm 0.032$ (Planck 2018), which is compatible with the model trajectory that asymptotically approaches this value without exceeding it.
 Thus, the obtained $\left(\omega, \omega^{\prime}\right)$ behavior not only aligns with current observational constraints but also reinforces the viability of the $f(R, \Sigma, T)$ gravity framework in modeling a consistent, evolving dark energy component.
 These results demonstrate that the model falls within acceptable physical and observational bounds, reflecting a plausible dark energy evolution scenario consistent with freezing quintessence-type behavior.
+For the present model, the trajectory lies in the freezing region, indicating that the dark energy component gradually approaches a cosmological constant-like behavior at late times.
+In contrast, $\Lambda$CDM corresponds to the fixed point $(\omega, \omega') = (-1,0)$.
+This analysis reveals subtle differences between the selective $f(R,\Sigma,T)$ model and $\Lambda$CDM, which could become distinguishable with more precise data in the near future.